-The provider which is FBA Medical Limited is registered with the Care Quality Commission to provide services at Regent Street Clinic Nottingham, 2 Regent Street, Nottingham, NG1 5BQ.
-This four storey grade II listed Victorian property, owned by the provider, has been used to provide services to patients since 1998.
-FBA Medical Limited also provide services at other locations in Leicester, Leeds, Sheffield and Derby.
-The property consists of a patient waiting room and reception area on the ground floor and consulting rooms which are located on the first and second floor of the property.
-A call centre is located in the Nottingham location which deals with incoming telephone calls for all five locations.
-There is on street car parking outside the practice and a nearby NCP car park is available for patients.
+The provider which is FBA Medical Ltd is registered with the Care Quality Commission to provide services at Regent Street Clinic Leicester, 108 Regent Road, Leicester, Leicestershire, LE1 7LT.
+This four storey grade II listed property consists of a patient waiting room and reception area on the ground floor and consulting rooms which are located on the first and second floor of the property.
+There is a private car park available for patients with a separate entrance for disabled access.FBA Medical Ltd also provide services at other locations in Nottingham, Leeds, Sheffield and Derby.

-The practice does not hold a list of registered patients and offers services to patients who reside in Nottingham and the surrounding areas and patients who live in other areas of England who require their services.
-The practice has a high number of patients who are overseas visitors from foreign countries and also students of Nottingham University and Nottingham Trent University who require medical assistance.
+The practice does not hold a list of registered patients and offers services to patients who reside in Leicester and surrounding areas but also to patients who live in other areas of England who require their services.
+The practice has a high number of patients who are overseas visitors from foreign countries who require medical assistance whilst visiting the UK and also students and international students of local Universities within Leicester who require GP services whilst residing within Leicester.